Bizovi/decision-making/README.md

 - Read these two introductory articles on modules and packages
     - [Absolute vs Relative imports](https://realpython.com/absolute-vs-relative-python-imports/) by Mbithe Nzomo
     - [Python Modules and Packages – An Introduction](https://realpython.com/python-modules-packages/) by John Sturtz
+- IMPORTANT!
+For those of you working on Windows 10/11, here's the best set-up I know of, which involves WSL2.
+[Here are the instructions](https://towardsdatascience.com/how-to-create-perfect-machine-learning-development-environment-with-wsl2-on-windows-10-11-2c80f8ea1f31)

 ## Getting Started